 Whether you’re a wine connoisseur or a curious beginner, going wine tasting offers a unique opportunity to explore the nuances of different wines and find new favorites.
-From swirling and sipping to asking questions and tipping, here’s your guide to making the most out of your wine tasting adventure.
+From swirling and sipping to asking questions and tipping, here’s your quick guide to what to do at a wine tasting.

 Here’s what happens at a wine tasting and what you should (and shouldn’t) do.